ian-flores/startbootstrap-clean-blog-jekyll/about.md

       * Tech used: `RMarkdown`, `ggplot2`, `httr`
    * Add and enforce encrypted communication methods part of the stack of the project.
       * Tech used: `Nginx`, `Docker`, `Let's Encrypt Cert Bot`

 ### Non-Profits

 * Caras de las Americas
    * Develop web application to visualize data from surveys realized in communities in Puerto Rico after Hurricane Maria.
       * Tech used: `Shiny`, `Plotly`, `Leaflet`

-In an effort of total transparency, I have requested the Office of the Comptroller of the Government of Puerto Rico to publish the four (4) contracts I have had with the Government of Puerto Rico.
+In an effort of total transparency, I have requested the Office of the Comptroller of the Government of Puerto Rico to publish the four (4) contracts I have had with the Government of Puerto Rico in their full version.
 These are available [here](https://consultacontratos.ocpr.gov.pr/), if you type `Ian Flores` under the `Contratista` text box you will see the contracts listed.
 Under the `Documento` column you can find the PDF of the full contract minus personal information.